DET171/PF-Macros-Autoclickers/README.txt

 # Credits
  I got this script from an AHK forum (I did not come up with the script), I only calculated and changed the timings and finally uploaded them.
+I cannot find the original AHK forum thread now.

 # PF Macros Autoclickers
  Autoclickers that help you spam guns in Phantom Forces